NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/windows.md

 3. Open a terminal, and type the folowing command to automatically download the neurodesktop container and run it

 ```
-docker run --shm-size=1gb -it --privileged --name neuromachine -v C:/neurodesktop:/neurodesktop -e USER=user -p 8080:8080 vnmd/neuromachine:20210708
+docker run --shm-size=1gb -it --privileged --name neurodesktop -v C:/neurodesktop:/neurodesktop -e USER=user -p 8080:8080 vnmd/neurodesktop:20210915
 ```

-4. Once neuromachine is downloaded i.e. `guacd[77]: INFO:        Listening on host 127.0.0.1, port 4822` is displayed in terminal, open a browser and go to:
+4. Once neurodesktop is downloaded i.e. `guacd[77]: INFO:        Listening on host 127.0.0.1, port 4822` is displayed in terminal, open a browser and go to:
 ```
 http://localhost:8080/#/?username=user&password=password
 ```